hyperonecom/h1-cli/unify-issues.md

 ## Action plan

-Add examples as in description.
+Add examples in description as in web-UI.

 # Rename ```tenant --> project``` in CLI?